HJReachability/ilqgames/README.md

-# distraction
+# ilqgames
-A new take on robust motion planning.
+Iterative Linear Quadratic Games - a new approximate solver for N-player differential games.